 Lab Scenario

-The objective of this lab is to give you a comprehensive overview of Oracle Apiary Cloud ServiceDeveloper.
+The objective of this lab is to give you a comprehensive overview of the Oracle Apiary Cloud Service as an API Developer.

-Apiary makes it easy for teams to work together to quickly design, prototype, document and test APIs.
+Oracle Apiary makes it easy for teams to work together to quickly design, prototype, document and test APIs.
 API first development, although API developers and consumers to collaborate and validate the design of the API before it is fully developed.
 This removes the iterative cycle of API development, dissatisfactions from the consumer, re-design while the enterprise adopts and adapts to changing requirements.

 In this lab you will see how easy it is to create, document and test an API using the Oracle Apiary Cloud Service.